Second order difference approximation for a class of Riesz space fractional advection-dispersion equations with delay: Conclusion

 \section{Conclusion}

-In this paper, the numerical schemes are proposed for Riemann--Liouville derivatives (and Riesz derivatives) by fractional backward differential formulas method of second order for $0 < \alpha < 1$ by using shifted Gr\"{u}nwald method for $1 < \beta \le 2$.
-The presented numerical method is proposed and applied to solve the Riesz space fractional advection--dispersion equations with delay.
+In this paper, the fractional backward differential formulas method and shifted Gr\"{u}nwald difference (WSGD) operators are used to approximate the Riesz space fractional derivative.
+The presented numerical method is proposed and applied to solve the Riesz space fractional advection-dispersion equations with delay.
 We prove that the difference scheme is conditionally stable and convergent with the accuracy ${\rm O}({\kappa ^2} + {h^2})$.
-Furthermore, we find the analytical solution for this equation RFADED in terms of the functions of Mittag--Leffler type.
-Finally, two numerical examples have been given to show the effectiveness of the numerical scheme.
+Furthermore, the analytical solution for RFADED in terms of the functions of Mittag--Leffler type has been obtained.
+Finally, some results are given to demonstrate the effectiveness of theoretical analysis.
 In the future, we would like to investigate this method and technique of high order for solving this problem.